 - Submit weekly progress report tracking documents/information.

-- Serve in one of five Responsibility Areas
+- Serve in one of six Responsibility Areas

 - Enroll in a 1-credit University College mentoring course each semester of IPMP service (Courses are tuition-free)